cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 ## Timing Side Channels and Fault Attacks

-rsabssa_blind_sign is functionally a remote procedure call for applying the RSA private key operation.
+BlindSign is functionally a remote procedure call for applying the RSA private key operation.
 As such, side channel resistance is paramount to protect the private key from exposure {{RemoteTimingAttacks}}.
 Implementations MUST implement RSA blinding as a side channel attack mitigation.
 One mechanism is described in Section 10 of